kssuraaj28/kssuraaj28.github.io/_posts/2020-01-11-Getting-started.md

 Finally save the file as anything (file.bin maybe?).
 To emulate using qemu, this is what you need:
 > qemu-system-i386 -hda file.bin

 qemu-system-i386 is our x86 processor simulator. -hda means consider file.bin as the first hard disk in your emulated PC.
 You should get nothing, as expected.
 Try removing the magic bytes and emulate.
+You'll see that the BIOS doesn't recognize any bootable disk.
 ### Conclusion
 Phew, that was a lot!
-In the next blog, I talk about assemblers and how life is simple, and so are assemlbers.
+In the next blog, I talk about how life is simple, and so are assemlbers.

-Things to Google: BIOS, UEFI, qemu, Hexadecimal, Binary, Von Neumann Model
+Things to Google: BIOS, UEFI, qemu, Hexadecimal, Binary, Von Neumann Model, registers, Program counter/Instruction pointer

 Until next time
 Suraaj